vanyabrovary/JQWtable/README.md

 # JQWtable

-Perl script for generate JQW tables from database query
+Perl script for generate JQW tables from database query.